NutritiousCookie/Rimworld-Storage-Balance/readme.md

 ## Design philosophy

+This mod aims to:
 - Declutter menus by removing duplicate items across mods
 - Declutter research by removing storage-specific projects, moving buildings to vanilla or vanilla expanded projects.
-- Balance around vanilla shelves
+- Balance around vanilla items.
-- Balance stack sizes by tech level and specialization of the building, rather than resource cost to build it.
+- Balance stack sizes by tech level and specialization of the shelf, rather than resource cost to build it.

 General guidelines for stacks per cell are: